Durham University: Student media

-Palatinate, Durham's independent student run fortnightly newspaper, has been continually published since 1948.
+Palatinate, Durham's independent student-run fortnightly newspaper, has been continually published since 1948.
 Notable former editors include George Alagiah, Hunter Davies, Piers Merchant, Sir Timothy Laurence, Jeremy Vine and Harold Evans.
+Durham's student television station (PalTV) is a section of Palatinate and won Broadcaster of the Year at the National Student Television Association awards in 2022, 2023 and 2024.

 Purple Radio is Durham's student radio station.
 It broadcasts live from the DSU 24 hours a day during term time.
 The station has existed since the 1980s and is a recognised DSU society.
 Two daily news bulletins are broadcast every weekday, as well as a Breakfast Show and an Evening Show.

 The Bubble, founded in 2010, is an online magazine based at the university covering various subjects, including student and university news.

-Sport

-Sport at Durham is a key aspect of student life with some 92 per cent of students regularly taking part.
-As of 2018, the university caters for more than 50 different sports, organised under the umbrella name of Team Durham, with many being predominantly based at the Graham Sports Centre at Maiden Castle.
-This facility has 26 courts and pitches for sports ranging from rugby to lacrosse to netball, additional facilities include eleven boat houses and two astroturfs, a fitness studio, and a weights room.
-The university also owns The Racecourse which has a further eight courts and pitches for cricket, rugby (union and league), squash and football.

-The university is recognised as a Centre of Cricketing Excellence (one of only six university centres to play first-class matches) by the England and Wales Cricket Board.
-The university also has Performance Centres for rowing, lacrosse, tennis and fencing.

-Durham has been 2nd across all sports in the British Universities & Colleges Sport (BUCS) table since 2011/12.
-In 2014/15 it became only the second University (after Loughborough) to pass 4000 BUCS points and the top university in the country for team sports.
-Both of these were repeated in 2015/16, which also saw Durham beat its own records for total BUCS scores in League and Cup competitions.
+The Tab established a Durham edition in 2012, as part of its initial launch as a national student paper.